dssolutions-mx/cotizaciones-concreto/docs/ARKIK_ORDER_MATCHING_IMPLEMENTATION.md

 4. Create orders and remisiones

 ### For Comercial Mode (New Behavior)
+1. Check for duplicates (before validation)
+2. Validate remisiones
+3. Process status decisions
+4. **Search for existing orders**
+5. **Match remisiones to existing orders**
+6. Group matched and unmatched remisiones
+7. **Manual assignment** (if unmatched remisiones exist)
+8. **Update existing orders** + Create new orders for unmatched
+9. Create remisiones for all orders

+### For Híbrido Mode (Hybrid Behavior)
+1. Check for duplicates (before validation)
-1. Validate remisiones
+2. Validate remisiones
-2. Process status decisions
+3. Process status decisions
-3. **Search for existing orders**
+4. **Search for existing orders**
-4. **Match remisiones to existing orders**
+5. **Match remisiones to existing orders**
-5. Group matched and unmatched remisiones
+6. Group matched and unmatched remisiones
+7. **Automatically create new orders** for unmatched remisiones (no manual assignment required)
-6. **Update existing orders** + Create new orders for unmatched
+8. **Update existing orders** + Create new orders for unmatched
-7. Create remisiones for all orders
+9. Create remisiones for all orders

 ## Matching Criteria